priyankatesting/mytest/README.md

 # mytest
-A NODEJS API REST application that teakes in JSON request , modify it and send back the filtered response in JSON.
+A NODEJS API REST application that takes in JSON request , modify it and send back the filtered response in JSON.

 The URL for this project is https://mytest-api.herokuapp.com/urlpost